e257-fi/tackler-ng/tackler-cli/CRATES.md

 [![Chat on Matrix](https://tackler.e257.fi/img/badge-matrix.svg)](https://matrix.to/#/#tackler:matrix.org)

-Tackler is fast, reliable bookkeeping tool with native GIT SCM support for plain text accounting written in rust.
+[Tackler](https://tackler.e257.fi/) is fast, reliable bookkeeping tool with native GIT SCM  support for plain text accounting, written in Rust.
-Tackler-NG is rusty version of [Tackler](https://tackler.e257.fi/).

 ## Project Status

-The rusty Tackler-NG is in [feature](https://tackler.e257.fi/features/) parity with old scala based Tackler CLI, and it is the basis of all future Tackler development.
+Tackler-NG is in [feature](https://tackler.e257.fi/features/) parity with the old scala based Tackler CLI, and Tackler-NG will be the basis of all future Tackler development.

 **NOTE: Tackler-NG is tested with 284 of tackler's test vectors at the moment**